 In the case of spatial models, the research area is often divided into zones/regions/areas.
 Furthermore, there are networks for cars and other transport modes, often with many thousands of nodes and links (intersections and road segments).
 Each zone has its centroid, which is connected to the networks for cars and public transport through so-called connector links.
-One of the objectives of such spatial models is to estimate the origindestination (OD) matrices, which indicate for each transport mode the number of trips between every pair of zones in the study area.
+One of the objectives of such spatial models is to estimate the origin-destination (OD) matrices, which indicate for each transport mode the number of trips between every pair of zones in the study area.
 But they can be used just for the statistical analysis of the relation between car usage and public transport accessibility using statistical regression.

 Between the spatial and non-spatial models, one can have spatial statistical explanatory models.
-These are models that aim to explain a certain dependent variable that is expressed at the level of a zoning system but recognize the Influence that zones have on each other.
+These are models that aim to explain a certain dependent variable that is expressed at the level of a zoning system but recognize the influence that zones have on each other.
 For example, the usage of metro in a city does not only affect the zone in which a metro station exists but also the zones around.
 This is known as spatial autocorrelation (Ibraeva et al., 2021).

-16.2.3 Aggregated versus disaggregated models
+16.2.3 Aggregated Versus Disaggregated Models

-In the traditional aggregated models such as the four-step model (see section 16.4), the zone is the unit of generation and attraction of trips, and the trips are aggregated per time interval.
-In disaggregated models

-(see section 16.5) travellers are modelled individually often with very specific descriptions for their origin and destination locations.
+In the traditional aggregated models such as the 4-step model (see Section 16.4), the zone is the unit of generation and attraction of trips, and the trips are aggregated per time interval.
+In disaggregated models (see Section 16.5) travellers are modelled individually often with very specific descriptions for their origin and destination locations.

 The aggregated models date back to the 1950s in the USA.
-They have been developed in a period where the 'predict-and-provide' approach was the mainstream transport planning policy, especially in the USA.
+They have been developed at a period where the 'predict-and-provide' approach was the mainstream transport planning policy, especially in the USA.
 Owing to prosperity, car ownership and car use strongly increased, which required extra road infrastructure.
 Forecasts were being produced for car usage in the next decade(s) ('predict') and, based on those forecasts, the roads and/or the extra number of lanes to be built were being determined ('provide').
-During the 1970s in many OECD cities and regions, this line of thought shifted in favour of the idea that it would be impossible to meet the demand for car mobility indefinitely and therefore it was decided to opt for a different approach: a combination of containing measures, regulations. promoting alternatives for the car, optimal use of existing infrastructure and limited building of new infrastructure.
-Such a combination of measures arguably requires a different type of models, models that are disaggregated.
+During the 1970s in many Organisation for Economic Cooperation and Development (OECD) cities and regions, this line of thought shifted in favour of the idea that it would be impossible to meet the demand for car mobility indefinitely and therefore it was decided to opt for a different approach: a combination of containing measures, regulations, promoting alternatives for the car, optimal use of existing infrastructure and limited building of new infrastructure.
+Such a combination of measures, which can generally be called "transport demand management", arguably requires a different type of models, models that are disaggregated.